WakeUpCallApp/wakeup/README.md

 The application can be found at: https://wakeup-call-app.herokuapp.com.

-For best experience use with Google Chrome browser.

 What you should know:
- - the app is still in development
  - currently the answers are stored in your browser storage, they are not synchronized accross devices, and can be deleted when clearing browser cookies.